IoT Geiger Counter

 If you use HomeAssistant, you can generate and transfer the firmware directly via the web interface.
 If you want to upload ESPHome using your own PC, you need Python 3.
 Under Windows this must be installed first, on Linux it is already preinstalled.
 The command "pip3 install esphome" on the console starts the installation of ESPHome and all additional dependencies.

 As an example, the file geigercounter.yaml can now be created with an editor:

-The commented out lines can be activated if a BME280 temperature, air pressure, humidity sensor is to be used or if data transmission via MQTT or the Home Assistant API is desired.
+The commented out lines can be activated if a BME280 temperature, air pressure, humidity sensor or an OLED display is to be used, or if data transmission via MQTT or the Home Assistant API is desired.
 In any case the current values can be retrieved via the web server on the ESP32.